brothaman-org/brothaman/mkdocs/specifications/bro-volume.md

 * The `bro-volume` script is maintained as part of the Brothaman scripts package and should be kept up to date with the latest features and security patches.
 * The `bro-volume` script ensures that the created ZFS dataset has delegated permissions for the specified unprivileged user to manage the dataset without requiring root privileges.
 This is done by setting the appropriate unit.list and operational allow list files with entries for the zfs-helper in the /etc/zfs-helper/policy.d/<username> directories.
 * The `bro-volume` script verifies that the specified unprivileged user has the necessary permissions to use the created ZFS dataset as a Podman volume.
 * The `bro-volume` script provides error handling and validation for the command line arguments to ensure that the specified parameters are valid and that the ZFS dataset can be created successfully.
+This includes:
+  * Requiring `--container-path` when `--container` is specified to ensure explicit container mount path specification.
+  * Preventing use of `--container-path` without `--container` to maintain logical argument relationships.
+  * Validating format and characters in volume names, owner usernames, and container names using regular expressions.
+  * Ensuring retention values are non-negative integers.
+  * Checking for existing volumes (ZFS dataset or quadlet file) and requiring explicit removal with `--remove` before recreating.
+  * Restricting `--remove` mode to only accept `--name` and `--owner` parameters for safety.
+* The `bro-volume` script supports any type of container by requiring explicit specification of the container mount path via `--container-path`, removing previous hardcoded assumptions about specific container types (e.g., PostgreSQL).
+* When using `--remove`, the script performs comprehensive cleanup including:
+  * Stopping the volume systemd service if running.
+  * Removing the volume quadlet file.
+  * Surgically removing only the specific volume's dependencies from all container quadlets that reference it, preserving other volumes.
+  * Destroying the ZFS dataset and all its snapshots.
+  * Cleaning up zfs-helper policy entries for the volume service and dataset (only if no other volumes use the same dataset).
+* The removal process is designed to be safe and only affect the specified volume, leaving other volumes and their dependencies intact.
 * The `bro-volume` script is intended to be used in conjunction with the `bro-user` script to create a complete environment for running unprivileged rootless Podman containers with ZFS backed volumes.